-9. How do senior leadership actively support and strengthen the communities in which your organization operates?
+9. How does senior leadership actively support and strengthen the communities in which your organization operates?

 The LAC supports and strengthens South Carolina primarily by being a source of information about the workings of state government.
 The director speaks to community organizations throughout the year.
 Senior leadership answers questions from the media, which are the primary means by which most citizens learn of our audits.
-On a continual basis, we answer questions from citizens who need direction on how to obtain help from state government.
-Areas of emphasis usually follow the topics of recent audits, which are determined by the General Assembly.
-Also, our employees participate in hospital fundraising events and Red Cross blood donations.
+On a continual basis, we answer questions from citizens who need information on how to obtain help from state government.
+Citizens are usually interested in topics from recent audits, which have been requested by the General Assembly.
+Also, our employees participate in hospital and school fundraising events and make Red Cross blood donations.